iamfriedbean/dirbean/README.md

 ## Parallelism
 Number of concurrency can be set using the -c flag.
 It uses 25 threads by default.
+Recommend lowering the concurrency if time is not an issue.

 ```
 cat domains.txt | dirbean -w ~/wordlist/common.txt -c 10